svenefftinge/xtext-lsp-workshop/Exercise_02 Implement SignatureHelp.md

 ## Step 2 : Writing a test

-Again it makes sense to write a test first, so we know what we want to achieve and have a setup that allows us to debug the implmentation with fast turn arounds.
+Again it makes sense to write a test first, so we know what we want to achieve and have a setup that allows us to debug the implementation with fast turn arounds.

 Xtext provides a very convenient base class to test language server functionality, which we will use here.